Studying Curative Education

-The Curative Education Program is offered within the context of community life at Camphill Special School.
-Camphill Special School is a curative educational school community offering education, care and therapy to children and adolescents with intellectual and developmental disabilities.
+The Curative Education programs are offered within the context of community life at The Camphill School.
+The Camphill School is a curative educational school community offering education, care and therapy to children and adolescents with intellectual and developmental disabilities.
 Its activities comprise the ‘Children’s Village’ at Beaver Run, with its K-12 Waldorf School and residential program, and the Transition Program at Beaver Farm for young adults aged 18 – 21 who have completed the K-12 program and are preparing for their transition to adulthood.
 Members of Camphill Soltane, a Camphill community supporting young adults in their transition to adulthood, and of Camphill Village Kimberton Hills, a Camphill community including adults with developmental disabilities, are also eligible to participate by special arrangement with those communities.

-Students in the Curative Education Program are integrated into life and work of their community, gaining practical experience as resident coworkers while pursuing their studies.
+Students in the Curative Education programs are integrated into life and work of their community, gaining practical experience while pursuing their studies.
 The curriculum includes academic and artistic coursework, as well as supervised practice in childcare, education and therapy.
 The experience of life and work in the community forms an integral part of their educational experience and provides the foundation for the growth of their personal and professional capacities as practitioners of curative education.